Ahmed-Elbendary-IC/RISC-V-Processor/README.md

 - Generates the clock signal.
 - Applies reset to the processor.
-- Runs the instruction sequence stored in instruction memory.
+- Executes the instruction sequence stored in instruction memory.
-- Monitors the processor internal signals.
+- Monitors internal processor signals.
 - Checks expected register values.
-- Reports `PASS` or `FAIL` for individual tests.
+- Reports `PASS` or `FAIL` for individual verification cases.
+- Allows different instruction operations to be checked during simulation.

 ### Example Verification Sequence